marked-gil/guess-that-word/README.md

 ### **Re-running the Program**
 As the user finishes the game, they are asked if they want to play again.
 And if they wish to re-run the game to play, they will need to enter the letter 'Y' to proceed.
 ![Re-running the program](docs/screeshots/rerunning-program.png)

+### **No-scrolling screen**
+This program prevents the tendency of scrolling the screen by displaying only a group of data that can fit the screen at each moment.
+It does not allow for texts to be repeatedly printed on the screen, which could make it look untidy, and overwhelming to the user.
+This feature creates a more user-friendly and intuitive interface.

 [Back to Table of Contents](#table-of-contents)